MaMaBay Conservation Enterprise

 Preserve forest cover and ecological corridors

-Securing agricultural incomes and increasing resilience
+Secure farm incomes and strengthen resilience

 Conservation Agreements

-A reciprocal commitment
+A mutual commitment

-By respecting these commitments, producers benefit from:
+By meeting these commitments, producers benefit from:

-Conservation thus becomes a condition of
+Conservation thus becomes a condition for market access rather than an imposed constraint.